 GGSA provides school improvement implementation support for its school improvement model, including the 6C education program, 8 cycles of practice, and student and family welfare support.
 DET operates the school campuses as per normal Queensland state schools, including the employment of all school staff, management of school finances, operations and facilities, and the health, safety and well-being of all students and staff.

 The goal of the partnership is to support the school and the community to achieve the mission of CYAAA.
 CYAAA aims to close the academic, health and well-being gap between its students and mainstream children by addressing the needs of every student case by case, and supporting them to successfully transition into high-quality, high-expectation secondary schools.

-CYAAA offers a comprehensive 5C education model which incorporates the early years development domain of Childhood, the learning domains of Class, Club and Culture, and the Community domain to support student attendance and school readiness.
+CYAAA offers a comprehensive 6C education model which incorporates the early years development domain of Childhood, the learning domains of Class, Club and Culture, and the Community domain to support student attendance and school readiness.
 Civics is the sixth domain, where students’ are prepared for informed and effective participation in democratic society.

 Our education model is based on extensive research supported by international evidence.
 We invest substantially in innovation and continuous improvement through co-design with students, families, teachers, school education systems and education experts.

 CYAAA has an extended school day and operates after school care to ensure these disadvantaged students have more time to close the education gap.
 The additional time is spent on literacy and numeracy, and other areas of the curriculum, including rich curriculum activities in music, art and sport through the Australian curriculum.

 "Attendance levels are still improving.
 Some students struggle but we are working with their parents to make sure they turn up and don’t make excuses.
 When the children are at school, they are focused on learning."